maykinmedia/objects-api/docs/api/performance.rst

 Performance
 ===================

-To ensure good user experience and quality of execution, we have a dedicated `performance testing repository`_, it is run on a system with the following specifications:
+To ensure good user experience and quality of performance, we have a dedicated `performance testing repository`_.
+It runs on a system with the following specifications:

 .. csv-table:: System specifications
    :widths: 20, 80